Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.l
 ```

 The liter, a metric unit of volume, defined as 1000 cm^3.

-Dimension: 𝐋^3.

-See Also: `Unitful.cm`.

 ---------